frwololo/PS4_PS5-ESP8266-Server/README.md

 - Set up your console's Network Settings to connect via Wifi, using your ESP8266 Access point ("PS5_WEB_AP" by default, and password "password")
 - On PS4 or PS5, go to Settings > User's Guide > User's Guide, this should load the exploit page.

-There are a bunch of tutorials on how to run these out there, once ths host is set up it is no different from others, except for the fact that it allows the console to access internet
+There are a bunch of tutorials on how to run these out there, once the host is set up it is no different from others, except for the fact that it allows the console to access internet

 #### Notes
 - If you want/need to get everything back offline like "other" ESP8266 Hosts, go back to 10.1.1.1/admin.html, set "ENABLE WIFI" to 0, then save the config again.